-Europeans have a huge appetite for fish.
-According to the most recent data from the Food and Agriculture Organization of the United Nations (FAO), the world average annual consumption of fish increased by 8% from 2005 to 2015, moving from 18.8 kg to 20.2 kg per capita.
+Even without the lockdown or a pandemic, Europeans have a huge appetite for fish.
+According to the most recent data from the Food and Agriculture Organization of the United Nations (FAO), the world’s average annual consumption of fish increased by 8% from 2005 to 2015, from 18.8 kg to 20.2 kg per capita.
 In this period, Asia’s consumption grew the most at 12%, followed by Europe (9%), Africa (9%) and Latin America and the Caribbean (5%).

-Because of its high consumption, Europe still sources canned fish from other countries to fulfil production needs and domestic demand.
-Europe’s self-sufficiency for fish and aquatic products was at 41.7% in 2016, which means that imports fulfilled a higher share of Europe’s demand than domestic catches and production.
-This is the lowest self-sufficiency rate since 2011.
+Because of its high consumption, Europe still sources canned fish from other countries to meet production needs and domestic demand.
+Europe’s self-sufficiency for fish and aquatic products was at 43.4% in 2017, which means that imports fulfilled a higher share of Europe’s demand than domestic catches and production.

-For tuna, Europe’s 2016 self-sufficiency rate is even lower: 28%.
-Lower than the 2014 rate of 34%, the 28% rate represents a marginal improvement to 10 years ago, when it was 23%.
-Contrary to case of tuna, Europe is very well capable of meeting its needs for mackerel with a 123% self-sufficiency rate.
-Sardines, on the other hand, have a 74% self-sufficiency rate.
+For tuna, Europe’s 2017 self-sufficiency rate was even lower: 28%.
+This was lower than the 2014 rate of 34%.
+Still, the 28% rate represents a marginal improvement to 10 years ago, when it was 23%.
+Unlike tuna, Europe is very well capable of meeting its needs for mackerel with a 121% self-sufficiency rate.
+Sardines, on the other hand, have a 75% self-sufficiency rate.

 - Learn more about the European market for frozen and prepared tuna loin as an input for the canning industry, reading the CBI product fact sheet on Europe’s most consumed marine species.